wp-plugins/quietly/readme.txt

 3. Easily insert your list or further customize it within your post editor before embedding.

 == Changelog ==

+= 1.3.3 =
+* Remember last settings when inserting an embed.
+* Insert list button and plugin settings menu item are more prominent.

 = 1.3.2 =
 * Fixed insert modal breaking due to required data not being enqueued properly.